MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Mahin.md

 ## The False Economy of Shared Logic
 Teams often consolidate backends to save money, but they eventually pay a "complexity tax" that far exceeds the cost of separate services.
 What starts as a streamlined way to share business logic evolves into a tangled web of specialized conditions and platform-specific patches.
 The supposed efficiency of writing a function once is quickly negated when that same function requires four different unit tests to ensure it doesn't break a specific version of the mobile app or an obscure browser.

-## The "Goldilocks" Payload Struggle
-Finding the perfect data balance becomes a constant source of inter-team resentment.
-The web team wants deep, nested JSON objects to populate complex dashboards in a single request, while the mobile team demands flat, granular endpoints to keep the UI jh snappy on 3G connections.
-This leads to an API that is either too "heavy" for mobile or too "chatty" for the web, leaving both teams feeling like the backend is a hindrance to their specific platform’s performance goals rather than a